 Did you suffer burn injuries in an accident in Norcross?
 Serious burns can require months of medical care and rehabilitation at a specialized burn care hospital.
 Many burn victims are forced to deal with not only physical and psychological trauma, but serious financial stress as well.
 If your burn injuries were caused by someone else’s carelessness or negligence, a burn injury lawyer at Adamson & Cleveland is here to help you seek full compensation.

-To give yourself the best chance at a full recovery, talk to the burn injury lawyers at Adamson & Cleveland.
+To give yourself the best chance at a full recovery, talk to the Georgia personal injury lawyers at Adamson & Cleveland.
 Our experienced, compassionate staff will do everything possible to get you the maximum compensation for your injuries.
 To schedule your free initial consultation, call (404) 581-9100 or visit our contact page.

 What Types of Burns Are There?